Felicious/Boba-Bill-2/progression-of-proj.md

 - finished first draft of `TransactionList`
 - No compilation errors, but `SplitBetw` is not displaying the checkboxes; friends seem to be inherited over fine.

+### 2/6/21

+- Use v-bind to pass properties from parent to child